-The Residence Life office supports six language houses that represent six academic departments at Reed: French, German, Russian, Spanish, Chinese, and Arabic.
-While Arabic House is open to incoming students, only returning students may apply to live in the other language houses during the application process held each spring.
+In conjunction with faculty, Residence Life supports six language houses that represent six modern languages: French, German, Russian, Spanish, Chinese, and Arabic.
+While Arabic House is open to incoming students, only returning students may apply to live in the other language houses.

-Each house is staffed with a Language Scholar, a native speaker hired to support language development, and a student house adviser whose responsibility it is to work with the resident director, the appropriate academic department, and language house residents to make each house a center for language and culture for the entire campus.
-Each house sponsors a variety of programs during the year that enhance the opportunity to learn about the various languages and cultures each house represents.
+Each house is staffed with a Language Scholar, who is a native speaker hired to support language development in and out of the house.
+A student house adviser is also responsible for working with the Area Coordinator, faculty, and language house residents to make each house a center for language and culture for the entire campus.
+Each house sponsors a variety of programs during the year that

-Reed College brings to campus each year eight language scholars.
-Each language house is supported by a language scholar who is a native speaker of one of the six languages (French, Spanish, German, Russian, Chinese, and Arabic).
+Reed College brings eight language scholars to campus each year.
+Each language house is supported by at least one language scholar who is a native speaker of one of the six languages (French, Spanish, German, Russian, Chinese, and Arabic).

 These scholars live in Reed's language houses to support the learning of language and understanding of other cultures both in the halls and classrooms.
-In addition to initiating new cultural programs, the scholars are often involved in sponsoring conversation sessions, tutoring students to assist regular coursework, and giving presentations to the community on contemporary life in their places of origin.
+In addition to coordinating educational programs in the house, scholars are often involved in sponsoring conversation sessions, tutoring students to assist regular coursework, and giving presentations to the community on contemporary life in their places of origin.

 Expectations of Language House Residents

-As members of the Language Houses, those students who live in each house are expected to participate in weekly programming opportunities by attending or collaborating on events with their House Advisers and Language Scholars.
+Students who live in each language house are expected to participate in weekly programming opportunities by attending or collaborating on events with their House Advisers and Language Scholars.
 Residents are not required to be fluent in the language or enrolled in current coursework related to the language, but a demonstrated interest in and desire to learn about the culture and language is a prerequisite.
 The houses form small, tight-knit communities that depend on good communication and active participation.
 Enrolled students can view the floor plans for each house (French, Spanish, German, Russian, and Chinese) online.

-If interested, you will need to submit an essay in the Housing Portal during Room Registration and address the following prompts:
+To apply to live in the houses, students must submit an essay in the Housing Portal during Room Registration and address the following prompts:

 - Why are you interested in living in this specific language house and how will this community benefit you?